How to Become a Pilot

 If Being a Commercial Pilot is for You (yes, I love it…)

-3. You are strongly advised to obtain a Class 1 Medical Certificate from the CAA to make sure you are medically fit to be a pilot before committing your considerable time and money to commercial pilot training (cost is from £650 for the initial issue that must be done by a CAA Medical Centre in London): http://www.caa.co.uk/medical/
+3. You are strongly advised to obtain a Class 1 Medical Certificate from the CAA to make sure you are medically fit to be a pilot before committing your considerable time and money to commercial pilot training (cost is around £700 for the initial issue that usually is done by the CAA Medical Centre in London): https://www.caa.co.uk/commercial-industry/pilot-licences/medical/apply-for-a-class-1-medical-certificate/

 4. It is also advisable to take an aptitude test for potential pilots before committing yourself to the expense of commercial pilot training.
 This can be done by your intended flight school or the Honourable Company of Air Pilots : https://www.airpilots.org/career-matters/careers-information/aptitude-tests/